-Intra- and Inter-individual Variability of Executive Functions: Determinant and Modulating Factors in Healthy and Pathological Conditions
+Editorial: Intra- and Inter-individual Variability of Executive Functions: Determinant and Modulating Factors in Healthy and Pathological Conditions

-- 1Department of Psychology, School of Philosophy, Psychology and Language Sciences, University of Edinburgh, United Kingdom
+- 1Human Cognitive Neuroscience, Department of Psychology, University of Edinburgh, Edinburgh, United Kingdom

 But what are the determinant and modulating factors that might explain the variability across EF?
 Do neuro-anatomical or neuro-functional factors and/or the environment influence EF?
 The overall goal of our research topic was to provide a forum to explore the contributions of different research groups investigating intra- and inter-individual variability in EF.
 We welcomed empirical, theoretical and meta-analytical work involving both clinical and healthy human populations.
 We were impressed by the number of authors who did indeed rally to our call; our research topic resulted in contributions from 187 authors and 39 published articles.
 At the time of writing, our research topic has resulted in an impressive 62,809 total views and 5,728 article downloads.
 We hope after reading these articles, you will be more sensitive to the various factors that contribute to intra- and inter-subject variability in EF and will be inspired to consider these when studying EF in both healthy and pathological conditions.

 What follows is a brief overview of the contributions to our research topic.
 We aim to highlight some of the key influences on EF variability, and some of the interesting questions to emerge from these articles that we hope will encourage and influence future research.
 We appreciate that this editorial cannot fully do our research topic justice in terms of the breadth and depth of topics/questions included and so we encourage you to read further the contributions that these articles offer to the research area of EF.